 - With Budgets, you can view the following information:

 - How close your plan is to your budgeted amount or to the free tier limits

-- Your usage to date, including how much you have used of your Reserved Instances
+- Your usage to date, including how much you have used of your Reserved Instances and purchased Savings Plans.

 - Your current estimated charges from AWS and how much your predicted usage will incur in charges by the end of the month

 - How much of your budget has been used

 - Budget information is updated up to three times a day.

 - Cost budgets – Plan how much you want to spend on a service.